Ynn/selfstar/exercises/various.md

 # Various Exercises

 This section contains a set of various exercises that provides less guidance regarding the architecture and the implementation.
 In a first exercise, you will be propose to build an alarm and presence simulation application.
 Then in a second exercise, you will try to manager of managers.
-This top-manager will be responsible for managing the different applications on the platform.
+This manager in chief will be responsible for managing the different applications on the platform.
 Finally, you will be asked to modify the follow-me application and the temperature manager to introduce utility functions so as to improve the management.

 <img src="img/exercises/alarm_big.png" width = "60%"/>